 · “What would be the most valuable outcome you can achieve in our session?”
 This question focuses the session on a specific outcome.
 If the client doesn’t have a clear, measurable, specific outcome, the session is unlikely to go anywhere.
-Even if clients simply wants a sounding board to check the wisdom of their idea about an issue, that at least tells you both what the client wants out of the session.
+Even if clients simply want a sounding board to check the wisdom of their idea about an issue, that at least tells you both what the client wants out of the session.
 Alternative wording is: “What outcome would make this session the most valuable hour of your week?”

 · “What are your ideas to find a solution?”
 By asking this question, you jump right to the client’s perceptions rather than interrupting with your own.
 Alternatives include “Where do you want to start?” and “What do you see as the key areas to discuss?”
 Frame the question to come from the highest and broadest level of logic to learn the most you can about the client’s own thoughts about the issue.